SAP-samples/abap-cheat-sheets/07_String_Processing.md

 ## Splitting Strings

-You can use
+- You can use [`SPLIT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapsplit.htm)
-[`SPLIT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapsplit.htm)
 statements to split strings in multiple segments.
-The result of the splitting can be stored in separate data objects or internal tables that have a character-like line type.
-Note that if the specified targets are fewer than the segments retrieved by the splitting, the last target is given the rest of the segments that have not yet been split.
-If there are more targets specified, the targets not given a segment are initialized.
-Hence, specifying individual targets with `SPLIT` statements is useful if the number of expected segments is known.
+- The result of the
+split can be stored in separate data objects or internal tables that have a character-like line type.
+- Note that if the number of specified targets is less than the number of segments returned by the split, the last target receives the remaining unsplit segements.
+If more targets are specified, the targets that do not receive a segment are initialized.
+- Therefore, specifying individual targets with `SPLIT` statements is useful if the number of expected segments is known.
 Otherwise, splitting into tables is a good choice.

-If you want to get the value of a specific segment, you can use the string function [`segment`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensegment_functions.htm).
+- If you want to get the value of a particular segment, you can use the string function [`segment`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensegment_functions.htm).